Common Counsel Foundation

 Overview

 Founded in 1988, Common Counsel Foundation is a progressive social justice foundation based in Oakland, California, with over 35 years of experience supporting grassroots movements.
-In 2023, the foundation distributed $48 million in grants to 225 nonprofit partners through 453 awards.
-As both a direct grantmaker and fiscal sponsor, CCF advances equity and environmental health through multiple grant programs and strategic philanthropic advising for 25 foundation partners and 100 individual/family donors.
-The foundation prioritizes organizations led by low-income people, people of color (particularly Black-led organizing), women, and LGBTQ communities that incorporate intersectional analysis.
+In 2023, the foundation distributed $58,024,164 in grants to 225 nonprofit partners through 453 awards.
+As both a direct grantmaker and fiscal sponsor, CCF advances equity and environmental health through multiple grant programmes and strategic philanthropic advising for 25 foundation partners and 100 individual/family donors.
+The foundation prioritises organisations led by low-income people, people of colour (particularly Black-led organising), women, and LGBTQ communities that incorporate intersectional analysis.
 Notably, 80% of CCF's grants provide general operating support rather than restricted project funding, reflecting their trust-based approach.
 The foundation has earned a Four-Star rating from Charity Navigator with a score of 95%.

 Funding Priorities